Background on Teacher Leadership Institute

 - Micro-credentials to add to one’s resume and more.

-Fellows will be guided by other accomplished teacher-leaders from their state, as well as by content experts with a range of experiences from the two partner organizations.
+Fellows will be guided by other accomplished teacher-leaders from their state, as well as by content experts with a range of experiences.
 At the completion of the year, fellows will have gained new, unparalleled leadership expertise and experience.
 TLI fellows will be uniquely prepared for leadership roles in their association, in the policy-making arenas and in their profession.

-Massachusetts participants are supported by Linda Davin of NEA's Teacher Quality Division, Gary Gilardi of MTA's Center for Policy and Practice and MTA state coaches Mary Chamberlain, Karen Albano and Jessica Haralson
+Massachusetts participants are supported by Adriane Dorrington of NEA's Teacher Quality Division, Eric Nakajima and Gary Gilardi of MTA's Center for Education Policy and Practice, MTA state coach Zena Link, and MTA facilitator Becky Csizmesia.